 Remember those white Apple headphones you got when you bought your iPhone?
 They also have volume buttons, and you can use these buttons to take pictures!

-You can also try using the headphones when you shoot with a tripod.
+You can also try using the headphones as a remote shutter when you shoot with a tripod.
 Since you don’t even have to touch the iPhone, this is a great way to minimize unintentional camera movement.

 9. Use Geotagging… Only If You Want To

 When you enable geotagging, you’ll always know where you took a particular photo.
-Can’t remember where you took that incredible landscape photo years ago?
-Now it’s no longer a problem since the iPhone saves that information for you.
+If you can’t remember where you took that incredible landscape photo years ago, now it’s no longer a problem since the iPhone saves that information for you.

 With that said, be careful when you share your images on social media or when you share photo files with someone directly since they show the exact location where each photo was taken.
 If revealing your location is a concern to you, it’s best to not use geotagging.

-You can turn geotagging on and off if you go to Settings > Privacy > Location Services.
-There you can turn all Location Services off at once or enable or disable them individually.
-Make sure the Camera option is set to While Using if you want to enable geotagging.
+You can turn geotagging on or off if you go to Settings > Privacy > Location Services.
+There you can turn all Location Services off at once, or enable or disable them individually.
+Make sure the Camera option is set to While Using if you want to enable geotagging for your photos.